 My contacts are in the cloud

 If your contacts are stored in the cloud as part of an online service such as Outlook.com, Google, or Microsoft Office 365, just set up that account on your phone and your contacts will be imported automatically.
 To learn how, see Set up or delete an email account.
 You can also sync contacts from your social networking accounts—Facebook, Twitter, or LinkedIn—to your phone.

 If your contacts are part of an online service that isn't fully compatible with Windows Phone, another option is to set up a Microsoft account.
-You can transfer your contacts, emails, even calendars to that account, then set up the account on your phone.
-For more information, see Save my contacts with a Microsoft account.
+You can transfer your contacts, emails, and even calendars to that account, then set up the account on your phone.
+For more information, see Use my Microsoft account to sync contacts to the cloud.

 My contacts are in Outlook on my PC